Mount Fuji, Enoshima, Shichirigahama. Visit the stage of Ukiyo-e, Fujisawa!

-By the way, the first Hiroshige was already in the late Tokugawa period, so the second and third generations were active during the conversion period from Edo to the Meiji era.
-It feels a little strange to think that Ukiyo-e was drawn even in such turbulent times.
+By the way, since the first Hiroshige was already at the end of the Edo period, the second and third generations were active during the conversion period from Edo to the Meiji era.
+It feels a little strange to think that Ukiyo-e was drawn during such turbulent times.

-The mainstream of ukiyo-e is people and customs, and it seems that only the group of Hiroshige and others established the style of "landscape painting" that we think of today and actively drawn it.
-Ukiyo-e is different from the “drawing” that depicts a landscape in a realistic way, but the work that is said to have been drawn after actually visiting the site and burning the landscape into the eyes has a unique appeal.
+The mainstream of ukiyo-e is people and customs.
+It seems that Hiroshige and his group have actively established and established the style of "landscape painting" that we think of today.
+Ukiyo-e is different from "drawing", which depicts a landscape in a realistic way, but the work that is said to have been drawn after actually visiting the site and burning the landscape with its eyes has a unique charm.

 This is a must-see!

-"Only Utamaru and Hokusai are famous, but in reality, as many ukiyo-e artists as there were stars were active in the same era.
-Since we collect ukiyo-e from the perspective of" local history, " I think you can enjoy a wide range of Ukiyo-e world, regardless of name or name. ''
+"Only Utamaru and Hokusai are famous, but in reality, as many Ukiyo-e artists as many stars were active in the same era.
+Since we collect Ukiyo-e from the perspective of "local history," Whether you are famous or not, you can enjoy a wide range of Ukiyo-e worlds."

 Said Ryosuke Masuda, a curator.

 As the facility is compact, you can fully appreciate each point.
-After all, it's free, so it's nice to be able to feel free to drop by during the walk.
+After all, it's free, so I'm glad that you can feel free to drop by during the walk.